 Typically, bad breath is caused from bacteria buildup within your mouth.
 While certain foods like garlic or onions may sometimes give you temporary bad breath, these are not usually the cause of chronic bad breath.
 Having bad breath on a regular basis is actually due to factors like yeast and candida overgrowth in your body.

 Once you rule out any underlying problems that may possibly be causing your bad breath, you have a few options to consider for ridding yourself (and your loved ones) of this all too common problem.
-Read on to learn more about how to get rid of bad breath.

 What Is Bad Breath?